-The supreme court of Myanmar supposedly has supervisory powers over all Myanmar courts, and could therefore have righted the wrong.
-However, the chief justice of the supreme court, Htun Htun Oo, is an ex-military man.
+The supreme court of Myanmar supposedly had supervisory powers over all Myanmar courts, and could therefore have righted the wrong.
+However, the chief justice of the supreme court, Htun Htun Oo, was, of course, an ex-military man.

 The ruling was in reponse to the question put by ICC chief prosecutor Fatou Bensouda in April 2018 (see above) as to whether an investigation could proceed on the basis that although the alleged crime was committed in Myanmar – which isn’t a signatory to the ICC Rome treaty – the crime was, in effect, completed in Bangladesh, which is a signatory.

 Bensouda’s question was about the ‘alleged’ criminal deportation of the Rohingya.
 However, the ICC judges’ ruling went further, saying that the court could also exercise its jurisdiction with regard to any other crime set out in the Rome statute, ‘such as the crimes against humanity of persecution and/or other inhumane acts‘.